hikmatfarhat-ndu/git/README.md

 +second version of file1.txt
 +third version of file1.txt
 ```
-Finally, we can show the difference between the index and the last commit (or any specified commit)
+Finally, we can show the difference between the index (b) and the last commit (a) (or any specified commit)
 ```bash
 >git diff --cached
 diff --git a/file1.txt b/file1.txt